Does the term “organize your car” sound like an exercise in futility? Fret not, friend! You can win at the car organization game.

 It features a dry erase board for drawing, a snack tray and a no-drop tablet holder for movie time.
 Storage pockets can accommodate water bottles, art supplies, books and toys.

-24. Head Rest Hooks For Purses, Bags and Backpacks
+24. Use Headrest Hooks For Purses, Bags and Backpacks

 I purchased these for my car and love them!
 My purse is always within arm’s reach and never touches the floor.
 My son can hang his school or soccer backpack and easily retrieve it when he exits the car.

-The hooks are also great for hanging plastic bags for coats and sweaters, trash, umbrellas or reusable shopping bags.
+The hooks are also great for hanging plastic bags for trash, umbrellas or even a small gym bag.

 Your back seat passengers will stay happy (not hangry) with a cooler and snack organizer between them.
 (Plus: as a center barrier it will cut down on the “he’s/she’s touching my side of the car” complaints!)